SiWoC/RouteManagerWPF/RouteManagerWPF/TASKS.md

 # Project Tasks

 ## To Do
+- Styled flags for start stop end
+- cumulative duration to determine coffee and lunch stops
 - Implement file parsers based on file dialog box filter options
-- AddPointFromMap should insert after selected not at the end
 - Add point from text

 ## BRouter Integration